 - ½ teaspoon vanilla extract

-- ¾ cup unsweetened almond milk
+- ½ cup unsweetened almond milk (plain or vanilla)

-- cinnamon, to taste
+- dash of cinnamon, or to taste

-- 1 – 2 tablespoons raisins
+- 1 – 2 teaspoons pure maple syrup, optional

-- a few pepitas (pumpkin seeds)
+- 1 teaspoon EACH almond, walnuts, pepitas (pumpkin seeds)

 - 2 figs, chopped (optional)